 The intermittent nature of renewable energy sources creates additional challenges for the performance and safety of electrolysers [93].
 Developing standardised methods is crucial to understand how intermittency affects electrolyser efficiency and durability.

-Pathways to Success
+Potential enablers include:

 Policy reforms: Harmonize EU and international standards for hydrogen GHG assessments and certifications to ensure consistency and prevent "greenwashing".